Carl Forster

-He has previously coached Whitehaven in League 1 and the Rochdale Hornets in the Championship.
+He has previously coached Whitehaven in League 1, Rochdale Hornets in the Championship and the North Wales Crusaders in League 1.

 Background

 Forster was born in St Helens, Merseyside, England.

 Playing career

 St Helens

 He signed for Saints from local amateur club Pilkington Recs in 2009.

 2011's Super League XVI was his first as a professional with St. Helens.

 He enjoyed Grand Final success with St. Helens Academy.
 In June 2012, Carl signed a 2-year contract with St. Helens.

 Salford Red Devils

 He played for Salford in the Super League until the end of 2015.

 Swinton Lions

 In the 2016 season, Forster played for Swinton.

 Whitehaven RLFC

 For the 2017 season, Forster played for Whitehaven while also serving as the team's head coach.

 Rochdale Hornets

 In 2019, Forster moved on to the Rochdale Hornets as player-coach before moving back to Whitehaven that season on loan after re-signing from Rochdale.

 Barrow Raiders

 On 23 September 2019, it was reported that he had signed for Barrow in the RFL League 1 on a Player-only one-year deal.